 Jaime Persaud-Thomas

-Hi!
-I'm Jaime, originally from Trinidad and Tobago but now living in the U.S. My passion for preventative healthcare started with my son's diagnosis of 22q11.2 deletion, DiGeorge syndrome, and Truncus Arteriosus Type II.
-He's now 14 and has undergone multiple open-heart surgeries.
-Through these experiences, I've gained significant knowledge in cardiology, endocrinology, immunology, and gastroenterology.
-With over 19 years in public health and administrative coordination, I'm known for my organizational skills and clear communication.
-I hold an MPH in Epidemiology and Biostatistics from Monroe University.
-In my free time, I enjoy spending quality time with my husband, our teenage son and daughter, and our cat, Simba.
-For self-care, I love reading, adult coloring, tending to my plants, meditating, and working out at Hotworx.
+Jaime’s journey began in Trinidad and Tobago, though she has spent most of her life in the U.S. Her passion for preventative healthcare ignited when her son was diagnosed with 22q11.2 deletion (DiGeorge syndrome) and Truncus Arteriosus Type II.
+Now 14, he has bravely faced multiple open-heart surgeries, which have given Jaime profound insights into cardiology, endocrinology, immunology, and gastroenterology.
+With over 19 years of experience in public health and administrative coordination, Jaime is recognized for her organizational skills and clear communication.
+She holds an MPH in Epidemiology and Biostatistics from Monroe University.
+Outside of work, Jaime cherishes time with her husband, their teenage son and daughter, and their cat, Simba.
+For self-care, she enjoys reading, adult coloring, tending to her plants, meditating, and staying active with Hotworx workouts.

 Ignoring Your Health Is Just As Bad As Ignoring Your Mother